 If a rigid flue is used externally, it must be of the twin-wall type, to reduce the possibility of the condensate freezing in the flue, incorporating seals at all joints, constructed with a stainless steel inner skin and be suitably insulated and weatherproofed.
-The internal flue diameter for a rigid flue for all Combi models is 100 mm (4 in).
-Use the larger '200' size of 'Green' system components as listed in Table 9-5.
+The internal flue diameter for a rigid flue for all Blue Flame models is 100 mm (4 in).